Strengthening the evidence for childhood obesity strategies

 - Associate Professor Sonia Wuzke, Prevention Centre

-The project report will lay the foundation for broader consultation with other jurisdictions involved in childhood obesity secondary prevention and management and other potential stakeholders, both public and private.
+The project report laid the foundation for broader consultation with other jurisdictions involved in childhood obesity secondary prevention and management and other potential stakeholders, both public and private.

-Through an analysis of the complex and dynamic influences affecting the implementation of programs, a stronger evidence base will be built to:
+Through an analysis of the complex and dynamic influences affecting the implementation of programs, a stronger evidence base was built to:

 - Identify factors that influence and help predict success in implementation endeavours